kicaj29/aws/ArchitectingAndEcosystem/readme.md

 * Drive architectures using data
 * Improve through game days
   * Simulate applications for flash sale days

+## Advantages of cloud computing (the same as above but with names for AWS Cloud Practitioner Essentials traing)

+* Trade upfront expense for variable expense
+  Upfront expenses include data centers, physical servers, and other resources that you would need to invest in before using computing resources.
+  Instead of investing heavily in data centers and servers before you know how you’re going to use them, you can pay only when you consume computing resources

+* Benefit from massive economies of scale
+  By using cloud computing, you can achieve a lower variable cost than you can get on your own.
+  Because usage from hundreds of thousands of customers aggregates in the cloud, providers such as AWS can achieve higher economies of scale.
+Economies of scale translate into **lower pay-as-you-go prices**

+* Stop guessing capacity
+  With cloud computing, you don’t have to predict how much infrastructure capacity you will need before deploying an application

+* Increase speed and agility
+  The flexibility of cloud computing makes it easier for you to develop and deploy applications.
+This flexibility also provides your development teams with more time to experiment and innovate.

+* Stop spending money running and maintaining data centers Cloud computing in data centers often requires you to spend more money and time managing infrastructure and servers.
+  A benefit of cloud computing is the ability to focus less on these tasks and more on your applications and customers.

+* Go global in minutes
+  The AWS Cloud global footprint enables you to quickly deploy applications to customers around the world, while providing them with low latency.

 # Design Principles